JMU-Wearable-Computing/haptic-glove/README.md

 For messages of type 'A', numbers are used to toggle the continuous collection of acceleration data.
 Only one number should be passed.
 Passing the number zero will halt data collection, while any other number will resume data collection.
 For simplicity's sake, it is recommended to only use the number one to resume data collection.
 Once started, data will be continuously returned and sent to the client until another acceleration message is recieved that instructs the system to halt data collection.

 ##### Example
-The message `'A',1` will cause continuous acceleration data collection and sending to start.
+The message `'A',1` will begin continuous acceleration data collection and sending.
 The message `'A',0` will halt all acceleration data collection and sending.
 As long as the variable `debug` is set to `true`, the following is the Serial ouput of the acceleration message `'A',1`. `outMsg` is the object that is sent to the TCP client.

 <img src = "Images/Tutorial Photos/Message Examples/Example Acceleration Message.png" />